jameslock86/noQuery/README.md

 ### Create the first link: Add Class

 We're going to add a link with text to your HTML file, and give it an `id` attribute so we can grab it with our javascript code.
-Put this in the `<body>` of your HTML, right below your button:
+Put this in the `<body>` of your HTML, right above your button:

 ```html
     <div>